The following article appeared in the Spring 2015 issue of Health Science Magazine

 Question: Many of my friends are doing “spring cleanses.”
 What is the best cleanse?

 Answer: Your body actually has its own intricate mechanisms to filter out and detoxify impurities, and it does this all day, every day.
 Given the proper conditions, your body can heal and cleanse itself of almost anything detrimental to your health.
 So, the best cleanse you can do is living healthfully.
 Eat plenty of fresh vegetables, whole grains, beans, legumes, and an appropriate amount of fresh fruit, nuts, and seeds.
 Get adequate sleep, sunshine, fresh air, exercise, and laughter.
 Build a loving social circle and ensure appropriate responses to stress.
-If you still feel like you need a cleanse or a break from the “Pleasure Trap” of modern life, you might consider a supervised fast by an IAHP-certified physician.
+If you still feel like you need a cleanse or a break from the “Pleasure Trap” of modern life, you might consider a supervised water-only fast by an IAHP-certified physician.
+This type of fast, even though it's the most intense, appears to be the best way to cleanse and get back on track with a healthy lifestyle - in essence, to get your health momentum back.
 Until then, hold off on the cayenne pepper and lemon juice.

 Question: Besides eating healthy, what is a good way to minimize my risk of osteoporosis?